nextflow-io/nextflow/docs/developer/nextflow.md

 ## Notes

 The `Nextflow` class implements several methods that are exposed to Nextflow scripts.
+See {ref}`implicit-functions` for details.

 The `Channel` class implements the channel factory methods, and it is exposed directly to Nextflow scripts.
+See {ref}`channel-page` for details.

 The `Session` class is the top-level representation of a Nextflow run, or "session".
-See the [nextflow.script](nextflow.script.md) for more details about how a `Session` is created.
+See [nextflow.script](nextflow.script.md) for more details about how a `Session` is created.